gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 The files of the fingerprint HIDL related.
 ![hidl file]({{site.baseurl}}/assets/image/android-fingerprint-android8-hidl.png)

-If we look at the **Service.cpp**, we will find the service acturally will create a BiometricsFingerprint instance and register as service.
+If we look at the **Service.cpp**, we will find the service actually will create a BiometricsFingerprint instance and register as service.
 ```c++
 int main() {
     android::sp<IBiometricsFingerprint> bio = BiometricsFingerprint::getInstance();